 The server's usage of many system resources can be limited.
 Scaled values are allowed when specifying resource limits.
 For example, 1G can be used instead of 1073741824 to specify a limit of one gigabyte. unlimited requests unlimited use, or the maximum available amount. default uses the limit that was in force when the server was started.
-See the description of size_spec in Section 6.1.
+See the description of size\spec in Section 6.1.

 The following options set operating system resource limits for the name server process.
-Some operating systems don't support some or any of the limits.
-On such systems, a warning will be issued if the unsupported limit is used.
+Some operating systems do not support some or any of the limits; on such systems, a warning is issued if an unsupported limit is used.